joscha/play-authenticate/README.md

 # [![Build Status](https://travis-ci.org/joscha/play-authenticate.svg?branch=master)](https://travis-ci.org/joscha/play-authenticate) PlayAuthenticate - An extensible authentication plugin for Play!
 Framework 2 (Java)

+> MAINTAINERS WANTED!!!!
+Please drop me a message if you want to help out!

 This plugin uses concepts from [securesocial2][] and [Play20StartApp][] and provides a sample containing code from [deadbolt2][].

 #### Version information